 Before you hop on your indoor bike, there are a few rules you need to keep in mind.
 They include:

-Always Maintain Proper Posture: Avoid riding with tense shoulders, locked elbows, and hips that are rotated back on the seat.
-Think of the rider you want to be and maintain the proper posture.
-Ingraining the proper postural habits will help you be a pro on the race track.
+Always Maintain Proper Posture: Avoid riding with tense shoulders, locked elbows, and hips rotated back on the seat.
+Think of the rider you want to be.
+Maintain good posture, ingraining the proper postural habits will help you be a pro on the race track.

-Go Outside: While riding indoors, always consider how the moves you are making would apply to your outdoor riding.
-Ultimately, your events and races are outdoors, and so, you need to join the dots on how your efforts also apply to becoming a great outdoor rider.
+Go Outside: While riding indoors, always consider how indoor moves translate to riding outdoors.
+Ultimately, your competitions and races are outdoors, indoor training will help keep you in shape and refine your technique, but you still need to connect the dots and apply that training to your outdoor work.

-If you are looking for the perfect tool to help you with your performance arsenal, consider getting an indoor trainer stand such as this one.
-It comes with an easy bike release so that you can easily unclamp your bike and head out.
-Also, it fits any road or mountain bike, and so, you don’t need to buy another bike for your indoor training.
+If you are looking for the perfect tool to help your performance, adding an Indoor Trainer Stand to your arsenal could be a personal game-changer.
+It comes with an easy bike release allowing you to unclamp your bike and head out quickly.
+Also, it fits any road or mountain bike, so you don't need to buy another bike for your indoor training.